Nathan R. Kitchen

 As I escorted them to the door, the stake president said, “I’d sure like to get to know you better.
 I’d like to take you to lunch and be friends outside of a stake president relationship.”
 I was silent.
 These felt like half-hearted words.
 I knew these words were empty, and time proved that out.
 There were no lunch dates or social calls to get to know me better.

-He stopped at the door on his way out and pointed at my prominent wall hanging of Doctrine and Covenants 109: “Establish a HOUSE of prayer, fasting, faith, learning, glory, order, of God.”
-He then turned and pointed to my display of wall hangings “Serve with Valor” and “Return with Honor.”
+He stopped at the door on his way out and pointed at my prominent wall hanging of Doctrine and Covenants 109: “Establish a HOUSE of prayer, fasting, faith, learning, glory, order, a house of God.”
+He then turned and pointed to my display of wall hangings: “Serve with Valor” and “Return with Honor.”

 He shook his head and commented, “You are doing good things here.”